DaoDaiChi/DaoDaiChi/README.md

 # 💫 About Me:
-Hello everyone, I'm Dao Dai Chi student of University of Information and Technology
+Hi guy, I'm Dao Dai Chi student of University of Information and Technology

 ## 🌐 Socials: